Weekly Match Rounds

 Can families still sign up for UPK for the 2023-24 year?

 YES!
-Families that applied before February 24 are part of the first round of applications to be matched with their chosen providers.
-After February 24, applications will continue to be accepted and matched with providers on a rolling basis throughout the year.
+Applications will continue to be accepted and matched with providers on a rolling basis throughout the year.

 How the UPK Matching Process Works